Censlab/UTC-1122/README.md

 Yes, but what if we don't want this order to be executed on Sunday?

 In this case, simply schedule a 'cancellation order' on Saturday at the same time, in other words, an OFF order.
 The OFF order has priority over ON and HOUR.
-Therefore, the ON order of all days will be canceled by the OFF order of Saturday at the same time.
+Therefore, the HOUR order of all days will be canceled by the OFF order of Saturday at the same time.

 ![image](https://github.com/Censlab/UTC-1122/assets/155535689/cddd5446-0e74-47b1-ad86-2cac9430faac)